Demand

 Buyer enquiries, mortgage applications, first-time buyer activity and the pulse of who's out there looking.

 Housing demand tells you who's actually shopping.
-Mortgage applications, buyer enquiries, viewings per listing, first-time buyer numbers — all of it shapes what sellers can realistically achieve.
+Mortgage applications, buyer enquiries, viewings per listing, first-time buyer numbers.
+All of it shapes what sellers can realistically achieve.
 This feed covers every meaningful signal of whether buyer appetite is rising, holding or fading.

 Latest demand stories